dev-academy-programme/plug-resources/segments/challenges/free-money-overview.md

 This challenge is a good starting point for a variety of reasons.
 It covers a lot of functionality that will be common across a wide variety of blockchain applications, and is easily extendable into further challenges or projects.

+You can find the [Free Money Challenge here.](https://github.com/dev-academy-programme/plug-intro)

 After completing the Free Money Challenge, you should feel confident in your understanding of the following areas:

 - What [Models](../plug/models.md) are, and how they work.